thillRobot/carla_simulator/docs/ros_bridge.md

 ## CARLA and Python versions

-The official realease of CARLA 0.9.12 comes with one egg file for Python 2.7 and another for Python3.7.
+The official realease of CARLA 0.9.12 comes with one egg file for Python 2.7 and another for Python 3.7.
 Source the egg file corresponding to the version of python being used.

 This is the `carla-py27` branch.